 The initial article in the series, “Part 1: The New Gulf Moment,” was published in February 2023.
+“Part 2: The New Gulf Moment: Does it belong to Saudi Arabia alone? ” was originally written in August 2023.

 In early December 2025, Abu Dhabi hosted the world’s leading investors for Abu Dhabi Finance Week.
 The host was its own financial center, Abu Dhabi Global Market (ADGM), where family offices from Europe and North America have been setting up satellite holding companies in recent years, including prominent investors like Ray Dalio.